cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ## Changelog

-* Dec 06, 2021: Initial Draft
+- Dec 06, 2021: Initial Draft
-* Feb 07, 2022: Draft read and concept-ACKed by the Ledger team.
+- Feb 07, 2022: Draft read and concept-ACKed by the Ledger team.
-* Dec 01, 2022: Remove `Object: ` prefix on Any header screen.
-* Dec 13, 2022: Sign over bytes hash when bytes length > 32.
-* Mar 27, 2023: Update `Any` value renderer to omit message header screen.

 ## Status